 Sheriff Hanna prides the title of “Public Servant” and in his spare time serves on the boards of various non-profit Community and faith based organizations in Lehigh County.
 He is a 2019 recipient of the Casa Guadalupe Outstanding Service Award.
 In 2019 he was inducted into the Dieruff High School "Wall of Distinction".
-He and his wife Randy Anne have been married for thirty-nine years and have two children, Jared, an Assistant District Attorney in Lehigh County, and Michelle, who is pursuing her PhD. in Psychology.
+He and his wife Randy Anne have been married for forty years and have two children, Jared, an Assistant District Attorney in Lehigh County, and Michelle, who is pursuing her PhD. in Psychology.

 The Office of the Sheriff serves all original civil, criminal and protection from abuse documents issued by the Court of Common Pleas.
 The office also provides security for the County's courtrooms, judges and buildings.
 The Sheriff's Office transports prisoners, holds sales to collect debts on both real and personal property, investigates and apprehends fugitives and bail jumpers and preserves the peace at riots and civil strike injunctions.